fungenomics/HGG-oncohistones/README.md

 ## Acknowledgements

 - Thank you to the Kleinman Lab and particularly Bhavyaa Chandarana ([@bhavyaac](https://github.com/bhavyaac)) for code review and feedback
-- The "Reproducibility" section of each R Markdown was inspired by [workflowr](https://github.com/workflowr/workflowr)
+- The "Reproducibility report" section of each R Markdown was inspired by [workflowr](https://github.com/workflowr/workflowr)